ryandeussing/jimhopper/_sexual-abuse-of-boys/potential-long-term-effects.md

 Using standardized measures of symptoms, many researchers have found that men who were sexually abused in childhood, whether or not they seek out mental health services, may suffer from:

 * Anxiety
 * Depression
 * Dissociation
 * Hostility and anger
 * Impaired relationships
 * Low self-esteem
 * Sexual dysfunction
 * Sleep disturbance
 * Suicidal ideas and behavior

 By the mid 1990s many researchers had found different combinations of the above symptoms, for example:

 * Bagley, Wood, & Young, 1994
 * Briere, Evans, Runtz, & Wall, 1988
 * Collings, 1995
 * Fromuth & Burkhart, 1989
 * Hunter, 1991
 * Olson, 1990
 * Peters & Range, 1995

-Note: See References (below) for full citations of the papers cited above and every other paper cited on this page, as well as many books.
+Note: See References on the [Additional Resources](/child-abuse/sexual-abuse-of-boys/additional-resources/) page of this section for full citations of the papers cited above and every other paper cited on this page, as well as many books.

 ## Reports from Therapists

 Similarly, therapists working with men who were sexually abused in childhood have conducted clinical case studies and reported consistent findings on long-term problems, including:

 * Guilt and self-blame (e.g., Lew, 1988; Myers, 1989; Hunter, 1990)
 * Low self-esteem and negative self-image (e.g., Lew, 1988; Myers, 1989)
 * Problems with intimacy (e.g., Bruckner & Johnson, 1987; Dimock, 1988; Lew, 1988; Krug, 1989)
 * Sexual problems, compulsions, or dysfunctions (Bruckner & Johnson, 1987; Johnson & Shrier, 1987; Dimock, 1988; Lew, 1988; Myers, 1989; Hunter, 1990)
 * Substance abuse and depression (e.g., Krug, 1989)
 * Symptoms of Post-Traumatic Stress Disorder (e.g., Myers, 1989)

 Some of the long-term effects of sexual abuse are related to the development of gender identity.
 Again, years ago number of clinicians' case studies indicated that male survivors of childhood sexual abuse may experience:

 * Attempts to "prove" their masculinity by having multiple female sexual partners, sexually victimizing others, and/or engaging in dangerous or violent behaviors (e.g., Bruckner & Johnson, 1987; Lew 1988)
 * Confusion over their gender and sexual identities (e.g., Nasjleti, 1980; Bruckner & Johnson, 1987; Johnson & Shrier, 1987; Dimock, 1988; Lew, 1988; Myers, 1989; Gilgun & Reiser, 1990)
 * Sense of being inadequate as men (e.g., Dimock, 1988; Lew, 1988; Myers, 1989; Pierce & Pierce, 1985)
 * Sense of lost power, control, and confidence in their manhood (e.g., Myers, 1989)

 Finally, some clinicians have noted that sexually abused males often experience confusion and distress about their sexuality:

 * Confusion about their own sexual orientation (e.g., Nasjleti, 1980; Dimock, 1988; Lew, 1988; Myers, 1989; Gilgun & Reiser, 1990)
 * Fear that the sexual abuse has caused or will cause them to become homosexual (e.g., Nasjleti, 1980; Finkelhor, 1984; Dimock, 1988; Gilgun & Reiser, 1990; Lew, 1988; Myers, 1989)
 * Homophobia, an irrational fear or intolerance of homosexuality (e.g., Gilgun & Reiser, 1990; Lew, 1988; Myers, 1989)

 Again, males who've experienced unwanted or abusive sexual experiences as boys don't necessarily experience the problems and symptoms listed above, and even when they do it doesn't necessarily mean those experiences are their sole or primary cause.
 But these are common outcomes, and it can be very helpful to know, if you're struggling with such things, you're not alone.